Professor of Visual Art

 - Editing (Director of Art Editions North)

 In 2010, I co-founded WALK (Walking, Art, Landskip and Knowledge) a research centre that explores how we creatively engage with the world as we walk through it.
 Through WALK, I have developed a network of staff across the faculty who together form a loose ‘team’.
-I have worked with, and mentored, a number of staff and PhD students, including them in WALK exhibitions and projects, and encouraging them to develop their own research.
+I have worked with and mentored several staff and PhD students, including them in WALK exhibitions and projects, and encouraging them to develop their own research.